 Responsible to the quality of being dependable, answerable, or in charge of something.
 It often implies that a person is mature, trustworthy, and capable of handling tasks or making decisions with care and accountability.

 For example, a responsible person shows up on time, meets obligations, and considers the consequences of their actions.
-In other contexts, it can also mean being the cause of something either good or bad.
+In other contexts, it can also mean being the cause of something either good or bad, such as when a team credits a leader for a successful project.

 Definition: